ZeppelinMC/Obsidian/README.md

 # Obsidian

-Minecraft Classic server written in Go
+Obsidian is a fast and efficient Minecraft Alpha 0.30 server

 ## Currently Supported Extensions